New York Yankees defend Aaron Judge following claims made by Little League World Series coach - KESQ

 By Jacob Lev, CNN

-(CNN) — The New York Yankees defended Aaron Judge amidst claims made by a Little League World Series (LLWS) coach that the slugger ignored his players during the 2024 Little League World Classic earlier this week.
+(CNN) — The New York Yankees have defended star player Aaron Judge amidst claims that the slugger ignored a team of Little League players during the 2024 Little League World Classic earlier this week.

+South Shore Little League manager Bob Laterza said that Judge “failed” to acknowledge his team ahead of and during the Yankees’ game against the Detroit Tigers on Sunday, according to the Staten Island Advance.

+“How about turning around or wave to New York and the kids that think you’re a hero?”
+Laterza said in earlier this week following the game in Williamsport, Pennsylvania.
+“They are the ones who pay your salary.”

-On Tuesday, the Yankees called Judge “one of the great ambassadors of our sport” and said the Little League coach “could learn a lot from him.”
+On Tuesday, the Yankees responded by calling Judge “one of the great ambassadors of our sport,” adding that the Little League coach “could learn a lot from him.”

-“He is a role model worth celebrating – not simply because of his skills and accomplishments on the field – but because of the way he wholeheartedly embraces making a positive impact on those who look up to him,” the Yankees’ statement said.
+The Yankees’ statement added: “He is a role model worth celebrating – not simply because of his skills and accomplishments on the field – but because of the way he wholeheartedly embraces making a positive impact on those who look up to him.

 Judge and Yankees manager Aaron Boone declined to comment when asked about the claims on Wednesday, the Associated Press reported.